Graduateshotline

 GPA-Grade Point Average

-GPA, or the Grade Point Average is a system of judging a student’s performance in academics, especially in the US.
-The GPA system, though typical to the US, is also used in other countries, though the factors like curriculum, grading system, grade points relating to the system are different.
-While for candidates studying within the US it is just necessary to procure their transcripts before applying for higher studies, international candidates will have to convert their grades into the standard grading system of the US called the GPA.
+GPA, or the Grade Point Average, is a system of judging a student’s academic performance.
+The GPA system, though typical to the US, is also used in other countries, though factors like curriculum, grading system, and grade points relating to the system are different.
+While for candidates studying within the US, it is just necessary to procure their transcripts before applying for higher studies, international candidates will have to convert their grades into the standard grading system of the US called the GPA.

 What is GPA?

-The GPA can be called an average score based on the candidate’s performance in every semester by focusing on the weightage of each subject and the grade that the student achieves in each of them.
-It is a system used in secondary schools, undergraduate, postgraduate, and sometimes even in doctoral programs when it comes to the coursework involved before research.
-This grade point average is taken into consideration while providing candidates with admission for higher studies, in determining their academic honors and even by employers who wish to hire them since it provides a clear picture of the candidate’s skill and expertise in the field.
+The GPA can be called an average score based on the candidate’s performance every semester.
+The GPA focuses on the weightage of each subject and the student's grade in each of them.
+It is a system used in secondary schools, undergraduate, postgraduate, and sometimes even doctoral programs regarding the coursework involved before research.
+This grade point average is considered when providing candidates with admission for higher studies, determining their academic honors, and even when employers wish to hire them since it provides a clear picture of their skill and expertise in the field.

-The calculation of GPA is dependent upon the courses the candidate takes in a university, and the number of credits each course is assigned.
-The courses will generally have a credit score ranging from 2-4 where courses with a credit score of 4 will be considered a major and will refer to courses that have 4 hours and 3 or above assignments every week.
+The GPA calculation depends on the courses the candidate takes in a university and the number of credits each course is assigned.
+The courses will generally have a credit score ranging from 2-4, whereas courses with a credit score of 4 will be considered a major and will refer to courses that have 4 hours and three or more assignments every week.
 The total number of hours attended by the candidate is multiplied by their grade equivalent to get a grade point that is further divided by the total number of credits taken by the candidate in the semester to get their GPA.

-The general requirement of degree courses will be for the candidate to have a specific number of credits per semester in order to graduate in the subject.
-The GPA reflects the number of hours the candidate has taken in the subject along with their grade equivalent, all of them contributing to the grade point average that can assess the excellence of the candidate in the subject.
+The general requirement of degree courses is that the candidate have a specific number of credits per semester to graduate in the subject.
+The GPA reflects the number of hours the candidate has taken in the subject along with their grade equivalent, all of which contribute to the grade point average that can assess the candidate's excellence in the subject.

 Importance of a GPA

-The GPA is a grading system used to measure the performance of a candidate throughout their degree.
-This system enables institutions to understand where the candidate stands, according to their performance, in the courses they have taken.
-While their grade points in every subject or course do matter if they are pursuing higher studies, the overall assessment about the candidate along with their performance throughout the degree can be understood through their GPA.
+The GPA is a grading system used to measure a candidate's performance throughout their degree.
+This system enables institutions to understand where candidates stand according to their course performance.
+While their grade points in every subject or course, no matter if they are pursuing higher studies, the candidate's overall assessment and performance throughout the degree can be understood through their GPA.

 Admission Officers often go through the initial filtration process of applications by the GPA of the candidates who have applied along with their TOEFL/IELTS, GRE scores.
-Having a high GPA implies that the candidate has been able to maintain their score throughout their course of study.
-The GPA, therefore, provides an accurate assessment of the candidate’s performance in the degree better than a degree certificate that states whether the candidate has passed or failed.
+A high GPA implies that the candidate has maintained their study scores.
+The GPA provides an accurate assessment of the candidate’s performance in the degree, which is better than a degree certificate that states whether the candidate has passed or failed.

-A GPA is required by candidates while applying for different causes during their educational and professional lives.
+Candidates must have a GPA when applying for degree programs or jobs in their educational and professional lives.
 It is generally a part of the eligibility requirement for being a part of different organizations and clubs within the college and even for scholarship applications.
-It is also required by candidates to have a high GPA if they are applying for master’s programs and doctoral programs.
+It also requires candidates to have a high GPA if they are applying for master’s programs and doctoral programs.

 Calculating the GPA